Support for Russia in the Russo-Ukrainian war: North Korea

-North Korea has denied any support for Russia and its war against Ukraine, saying any claims to the contrary are efforts to "tarnish the image of the DPRK".
-According to the Lowy Institute, these statements maintain North Korea's posturing in their "power-for-power" policy against the United States and South Korea.
 US intelligence and satellite imaging reported Russia and North Korea are engaged in a "Food for Arms" trade policy, under which Russia exports grain—mostly plundered from Russian-occupied territories of Ukraine—in exchange for North Korean small arms, artillery, and ammunition.
 Russia had lifted most or all of its sanctions against North Korea, including its gas embargo, since the start of the war.
 North Korea has also offered diplomatic support for Russia; General Secretary of the Workers' Party of Korea Kim Jong Un publicly stated North Korea would "always stand in the same trench, together with the army and the people of Russia".
 On Russia Day 2023, Kim offered his country's "full support and solidarity to the Russian people in their all-out struggle for implementing the sacred cause to preserve the sovereign rights, development and interests of their country against the imperialists' high-handed and arbitrary practices".
 North Korea has also issued support for the Russian government during the Wagner Group rebellion and blamed the war in Ukraine on the US's "hegemonic policy".

 On 27 July 2023, during North Korea's 70th celebration of its Day of Victory in the Great Fatherland Liberation War, Russian Defense Minister Sergei Shoigu was received in Pyongyang to join the military parade.
 This was the first time a Russian defense minister had visited North Korea since the fall of the Soviet Union in 1991.
 During his visit, Shoigu and Kim promised closer military cooperation between the two countries, and Kim showed Shoigu North Korean nuclear missiles.
 Afterward, Shoigu and Kim toured a weapons exhibition, as Russia seeks to outfit its declining supplies with North Korean weaponry and ammunition.

+According to reports from the US Department of Defense, about 10,000 North Korean soldiers had arrived in the border region of Kursk by the end of October 2024.
+Purportedly among the North Korean units is also Colonel General Kim Yong Bok, the commander of North Korea's special forces and a close confidant of Kim Jong Un.
 On 1 November 2024, North Korean minister of foreign affairs Choe Son-hui visited Moscow and said that Kim Jong Un has already ordered to firmly and non-hesitantly give strong support to the Russian army and people since its invasion of Ukraine.
 She also told Russian minister of foreign affairs Sergei Lavrov that North Korea will stand with the Russians until its victory.